asyncapi/parser-js/README.md

 Parser dereferences all circular references by default.
 In addition, to simplify interactions with the parser, the following is added:

 - `x-parser-circular` property is added to the root of the AsyncAPI document to indicate that the document contains circular references.
 In old API the Parser exposes `hasCircular()` function to check if given AsyncAPI document has circular references.
-- `isCircular()` function is added to the [Schema Model](./src/models/schema.ts) to determine if a given schema is circular with respect to previously occurring schemas in the tree.
+- `isCircular()` function is added to the [Schema Model](./src/models/schema.ts) to determine if a given schema is circular with respect to previously occurring schemas in the JSON tree.

 ## Stringify